-• We have suitably stocked first aid boxes and travelling first-aid boxes which are checked monthly

-- All staff will consider the appropriateness of any first aid treatment, for example allergies such as latex and plasters - We have suitably detailed and current risk assessments for all pupils in school and for specific trips and activities - Our first aid and emergency procedure is clear and shared.
+- We have suitably stocked first aid boxes and travelling first-aid boxes which are checked monthly for stock, including expiry dates for equipment.
+Boxes are kept in the school office, first aid room, and other critical locations.
+Travel first aid kits are kept in the staffroom and must be taken on all visits, including local breaks to the park with pupils.
+Appendix 1 outlines a list of the minimum contents that we keep in first-aid boxes. - All staff will consider the appropriateness of any first aid treatment, for example allergies such as latex and plasters - We have suitably detailed and current risk assessments for all pupils in school and for specific trips and activities - Our first aid and emergency procedure is clear and shared.
 See below - The schools' designated first aid room is clearly marked by a sign on the door and it is a confidential room with access to running water and a fully stocked first aid supply.
 It is also very near to toilet facilities.
 Annex 2 has details about the first aid room. - All first aid should be administered and dealt with, as far as practicably possible, in the designated first aid/medical room. - All staff working at Wellbrook School know that when in doubt, calling 999 is the most appropriate and safe course of action